Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: The Singular Value Decomposition of Sums of Rectangular Matrices

 where we have

-These formulas are numerically confirmed in Figure \ref{fig:Figure 3 - Sums of Gaussians}, which shows the singular vector overlaps between data and signal, when the signal, $Y$, is Gaussian as well.
-The upper three panels illustrate how individual overlaps are not self-averaging - a smooth overlap function emerges only when one averages over many overlaps within a narrow range of singular values.
+Formula \eqref{eq-left-overlap-with-gaussian-noise} is confirmed in Figure \ref{fig:Figure 3 - Sums of Gaussians}, which shows the left singular vector overlaps between data and signal, when the signal, $Y$, is Gaussian as well.
+The bottom colorplot can be thought of as an input-output map for the singular value structure under additive noise.
+It shows that a signal singular vector associated with a given singular value $s$ undergoes, loosely speaking, both ``diffusion'' and ``inflation'', aligning partially with data singular vectors across a range of singular values with a peak associated with larger singular values, $\hat s> s$.
+In the upper three panels we observe that individual overlaps are not self-averaging - a smooth overlap function emerges only when one averages either over many overlaps within a range of singular values, or over many instantiations.

-We stress that these formulas for the overlap of data singular vectors with the signal singular vectors do not depend directly on the unobserved signal $Y$.
+We stress that these formulas for the overlap of data singular vectors with signal singular vectors do not depend directly on the unobserved signal $Y$.
 Rather, they depend only on the noise variance and the block Stieltjes transform, $g_1^R\lr{z}$, of the noisy data matrix, $R$.
 Furthermore, $g_1^R\lr{z}$ can be estimated empirically via kernel methods for the empirical spectral density and its Hilbert transform \cite{Ledoit2012, Ledoit2020, potters_bouchaud_2020}.
 This suggests that significant information about the structure of the unobserved extensive signal can be inferred from noisy empirical data, and this will lay the foundation for the optimal estimators derived below.